Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 Not only is it packed with cold-pressed, organic greens and vegetables, but it has a creamy texture and tasty flavor.
-Powdered formula can be mixed with your favorite beverage or food.
+The powdered formula can be mixed with your favorite beverage or food.

 Some users may prefer a pre-mixed cleanse over powdered form, but most like how versatile it is to mix.